fsharp/fsharp.org/math/index.md

  * [F# for Numerics](http://www.ffconsultancy.com/products/fsharp_for_numerics/) -
-   a collection of numeric algorithms including matrix operations, optimization and interpolation functions, 1d and 2d FFTs, and pseudorandom number generation.
+   a collection of numeric algorithms including matrix operations, optimization and interpolation functions, 1d and 2d FFTs, and pseudo random number generation.
 The library uses the standard F# PowerPack Matrix for compatibility.
 F# for Numerics supports .NET but does not support Mono.
-Currently in Beta and available from [Flying Frog Consulytancy](http://www.ffconsultancy.com/).
+Currently in Beta and available from [Flying Frog Consultancy](http://www.ffconsultancy.com/).

  * [F# for Visualization](http://www.ffconsultancy.com/products/fsharp_for_visualization/index.html) -
    a 2d and 3d vector graphics library with a native F# interface.
 The